Hard Drive Recovery Services Review

 Whether the data you're trying to recover is critical to your business or home videos of your children's first steps, you want it to remain private throughout the recovery process.
 Identity theft is a real concern whenever your sensitive data is trusted to strangers.
 Every hard disk recovery service boasts of some level of security certification, but the protocols vary significantly.
 Some services track your hard drive at all times and store it in a vault when it's not being worked on.
 Others barely track the hard drives at all and store them in bins on a shelf.
 Pay attention to whether a service has cameras and how the access points are tracked and guarded.

 Help & Support

 The best hard drive recovery services assign you to a dedicated case manager.
 Your case manager is your contact with the company throughout the process and should be willing to answer any questions you have.
 Services with online portals provide additional access to information and help.

-When your hard drive fails and you need to send your hard drive to a service to recover the data for you, you must feel like you can trust your data to that service.
-SalvageData Recovery and Secure Data Recovery proved to offer the highest level of customer service consistency, recovery features and proven security.
+When your hard drive fails and you need to send it to a service for recovery, it’s important to feel like you can trust your data to with the company.
+In our tests, Secure Data Recovery and SalvageData Recovery had the best and most consistent customer service, excellent recovery features, and proven security.
 Secure Data Recovery is the only service with a certified ISO 4 Class 10 cleanroom.
-Both services scored high in customer service consistency tests and proved to have cleanrooms and security audits performed by third parties.
-DriveSavers also proved to offer excellent recovery services and security, despite lacking consistent customer service; it too often pushes a sales pitch instead of answering questions.
+Both services scored high for customer service consistency and have cleanrooms and security audits performed by third parties.
+DriveSavers also proved to offer excellent recovery services and security, despite lacking consistent customer service – it too often pushed a sales pitch instead of answering our questions.